ps64project/kernel/README.md

     <img src="docs/kernel_architecture_diagram.png">
 </p>

-Unlike linux's monolithic design, Philosopher's Stone put only three features into kernel while others are separated as independent module.
-Kernel only works with foundational resource such as Memory, Task Scheduling, and Basic Interprocess Communication.
+Unlike linux's monolithic design, Philosopher's Stone has only three features while others are separated as independent module.
+Kernel works with foundational resources such as Memory, Task Scheduling, and Basic Interprocess Communication.
 Other features are placed on Privileged space, which provides system interface to user to utilize system.

 ## License
 Kernel source of Philosopher's Stone is licensed under MIT License.